miguel55/esa-lpd/README.md

 ## Demo

 Adjust the paths and parameters in `initPath.m` and `parameters.m` and run the file `main.m`.
-If you want to use a pre-trained detector, adjust the database in `parameters.m` and run the file `run Detector.m`.
+If you want to use a pre-trained detector, adjust the database in `parameters.m` and run the file `runDetector.m`.

 A comparison of the mean AP of the pre-trained detectors is summarized below.
 The following numbers were obtained from a single run of the implementation (there may be some variance if repeated):